-Add space for the cemetery; connect the cemetery to the trails.
+Add space for the cemetery: connect the cemetery to the trails.
 Allow more than in law apartments.
+Quote from Survey 2.

 4.6.
-Continue to support thoughtful infill development, which may include small-scale commercial and different housing types, in accordance with the revised zoning by-law.
+Continue to support thoughtful infill development, which may include small-scale commercial and different housing types, in accordance with the revised zoning bylaw.